Summer & Cinnamon

 Can I use Greek yogurt instead of cream cheese?

-What is the best dairy-free substitute?
+What is the best dairy-free substitute for cream cheese?

 Can I substitute cream cheese in cheesecake?